Effects of cannabis: Related to smoking

+Related to vaping

+In 2019 and 2020, severe lung illness from unregulated vapes was strongly linked to vitamin E acetate by the United States Centers for Disease Control and Prevention.

+A common chemical found in e-cigarettes is ketene.
+When it enters the lungs after being inhaled, this chemical causes damage to the cellular structure of lung tissue causing the cells to not function at maximum capacity and not absorb gasses as readily.
+This can cause shortness of breath which can lead to other health conditions such as tachycardia and respiratory failure.

 Short-term effects

+Onset and duration

-When smoked, the short-term effects of cannabis manifest within seconds and are fully apparent within a few minutes, typically lasting for 1–3 hours, varying by the person and the strain of cannabis.
-After oral ingestion of cannabis, the onset of effect is delayed relative to smoking, taking 30 minutes to 2 hours, but the duration is prolonged due to continued slow absorption.
-The duration of noticeable effects has been observed to diminish after prolonged, repeated use and the development of increased tolerance to cannabinoids.
+When smoked, the short-term effects of cannabis manifest within seconds and are fully apparent within a few minutes, typically lasting 1–3 hours, varying by the person and the strain of cannabis.
+With oral ingestion, however, the onset of effect is delayed, taking 30 minutes to 2 hours, but the duration is prolonged due to continued slow absorption.
+The duration of noticeable effects has been observed to diminish after prolonged, repeated use leading to the development of increased tolerance to cannabinoids.